altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 During recovery however, we now need to convert the old `V1` model into the `V2` representation of the change.
 - Depending if the old event contains a name change, we either emit the `UserNameChanged` or we don’t,
-- and the address change is handled similarily:
+- and the address change is handled similarly:
 ```scala
 trait V1
 trait V2